Hieromon/AutoConnect/mkdocs/index.md

 ## Overview

 To the dynamic configuration for joining to WLAN with SSID and PSK accordingly.
-It an Arduino library united with *ESP8266WebServer* class.
+It an Arduino library united with *ESP8266WebServer* class for ESP8266 or *WebServer* class for ESP32.
-Easy implementing the Web interface constituting the WLAN for ESP8266 WiFi connection.
-With this library to make a sketch easily which connects from ESP8266 to the access point at runtime by the web interface without hard-coded SSID and password.
+Easy implementing the Web interface constituting the WLAN for ESP8266/ESP32 WiFi connection.
+With this library to make a sketch easily which connects from ESP8266/ESP32 to the access point at runtime by the web interface without hard-coded SSID and password.

 <img style="display:inline-block;width:460px;margin-right:30px;" src="./images/ov.png" /><span style="display:inline-block;width:182px;height:322px;border:solid 1px lightgrey;"><img data-gifffer="./images/ov.gif" data-gifffer-width="180" style="width:180px;" /></span>

 ### <i class="fa fa-arrow-circle-right" aria-hidden="true"></i> No need pre-coded SSID &amp; password

-<span class="lead">It is no needed hard-coding in advance the SSID and Password into the sketch to connect between ESP8266 and WLAN.
+<span class="lead">It is no needed hard-coding in advance the SSID and Password into the sketch to connect between ESP8266/ESP32 and WLAN.
 You can input SSID &amp; Password from a smartphone via the web interface at runtime.</span>

 ### <i class="fa fa-arrow-circle-right" aria-hidden="true"></i> Simple usage